-- 3.1 EAL learners are entitled to a broad and balanced curriculum of study and their Class Teacher has a responsibility for teaching English as well as other subject content.
+EAL learners are entitled to a broad and balanced curriculum of study and their teachers have a responsibility for teaching English as well as other subject content.
 Access to learning requires attention to words and meanings embodied in each curriculum area.
-Meanings and understanding cannot be assumed but must be made explicit. - 3.2 Each pupil identified as having EAL will be provided with an appropriate bi-lingual dictionary and other learning resources including pictorial, aural and electronic media format according to their individual needs. - 3.3 A member of staff (usually from the Teaching and Learning Team) will be identified as the person providing lead EAL support.
-Where possible this staff member will have appropriate language skills and/or cultural experience. - 3.4 Where necessary, appropriate language support and resources will be sourced externally. - 3.5 Language is central to our identity.
-Therefore, the 'mother' languages of all pupils and staff should be recognised and valued.
-Pupils should be encouraged to maintain their 'mother' language and use it in the school environment wherever possible and appropriate. - 3.6 Opportunities to facilitate the pupil's learning through the use of their preferred language will be maximised. - 3.7 All staff will be made aware of the pupil's EAL needs and given guidance on how to be supportive as part of the young person's school.
+Meanings and understanding cannot be assumed but must be made explicit.

+Each student identified as having EAL will be provided with an appropriate bi-lingual dictionary and other learning resources including pictorial, aural and electronic media format according to their individual needs.

+A member of staff will be identified as the person providing lead EAL support.
+Where possible this staff member will have appropriate language skills and/or cultural experience.

+Where necessary, appropriate language support and resources will be sourced externally.

+Language is central to our identity.
+Therefore, the 'mother' languages of all students and staff should be recognised and valued.
+Students should be encouraged to maintain their 'mother' language and use it in the school environment wherever possible and appropriate.

+Opportunities to facilitate the student's learning through the use of their preferred language will be maximised.

+All staff will be made aware of the student's EAL needs and given guidance on how to be supportive as part of the young person's school.